The Best Ransomware Protection for 2022

 • Create physical backups: It is important to back up critical data to external devices to give your business a fail-safe in the event of an attack or incident.

 • Make use of cloud backup: The vulnerabilities in cloud-based environments are harder to exploit.
-Back up your data on cloud storage solutions because they also allow you to restore to previous versions of your files, allowing you to return to an unencrypted version in the event of a ransomware attacks.
+Back up your data on cloud storage solutions because they also allow you to restore to previous versions of your files, allowing you to return to an unencrypted version in the event of a ransomware attack.

 • Implement good password discipline: A lot of attacks are from compromised credentials that are readily on sale on the dark web.
 A lot of passwords are very common, so hackers tend to try those first.
 A password manager can help secure your passwords.
 There tools that monitor the dark web for credentials that are on sale and you can easily spot ones from your organization - to help prevent attacks.
 Using two-factor authentication will also help protect against attacks.